 Tate & Lyle and Italian sugar producer Eridania Sadam have formed a joint venture for the marketing and sales of all sugar products to the Italian market, seen as an important step in developing new sugar markets following EU sugar reform.

+The firm will announce its preliminary results for the year ended March 31 on May 23.
+It has indicated that sales and profits of its sucralose product Splenda are expected to only modestly exceed the prior year.
 Under the financial results, Eastern Sugar, which renounced its sugar quota in October last year, will be treated as a discontinued business.
 Tate & Lyle's share of net cash proceeds of approximately £51m will be payable in two instalments in the March 2009 financial year; the net exceptional gain is estimated at £15m.

 The planned disposal of Tate & Lyle Canada, announced in February, is still subject to regulatory approval.
 Consideration of a full or partial disposal of Food & Industrial Ingredients, Europe, is on-going, and an update is expected in the next few weeks.